 Delays at borders

-Hungary's borders are coming under tighter restrictions, particularly with Serbia and Croatia.
+Hungary's borders are coming under tighter restrictions, particularly with Serbia, Slovenia and Croatia, but also with Austria.
 Travellers may experience lengthy delays.
 Avoid large groups in these areas and follow the advice of local authorities.

 Safety and security